gulinan/jsm2021talk/README.md

 of Sami Aldag and Dogukan Topcuoglu who are the first two-authors.
 If you would like to cite this work, please let us know it via sending an email to me at inan@itu.edu.tr.

+Full version of the study is published at R Journal: https://journal.r-project.org/articles/RJ-2022-010/.